-The Nordic nations of Norway, Denmark, Sweden and Finland are known for celebrating the festive season in traditional style, so a December visit to their London eateries will be that bit special because of this unique association.
-And you’ll find yourself spoilt for choice, what with Scandinavian Kitchen in Great Titchfield Street, W1, Curious Yellow Kafe, Old Street and Nordic Bakeries in Covent Garden, Soho, New Cavendish Street, St James and Marylebone.
+The Nordic nations of Norway, Denmark, Sweden and Finland are known for celebrating the festive season with that unique Scandinavian flavour, so a December visit to their London eateries will be that bit special.
+There’s the Scandinavian Kitchen in Great Titchfield Street, W1, Curious Yellow Kafe, Old Street and Nordic Bakeries in Covent Garden, Soho, New Cavendish Street, St James and Marylebone.

-However, our first stop is Hej, a Swedish art gallery, coffee shop and café in Borough.
+Our first stop is Hej, a Swedish art gallery, coffee shop and café in Borough.
 Tucked away on a corner of Bermondsey Square, it has a warm, convivial atmosphere, which is accentuated even more during the Christmas countdown.
-You’ll find creative types, young families with their toddlers, seniors working away on their laptops, but with an air of relaxation and creativity rather than the grind of existence.
-If these are the ‘strong Swedish values’ mentioned in their promotional material then they have to be commended.
+You’ll find creative types, young families with their toddlers, seniors working away on their laptops, but with a chilled out vibe rather than the grind of existence.
+If these are the ‘strong Swedish values’ mentioned in their promotional material then they have to be celebrated.

 The brunches and lunches on offer focus on the healthy and wholesome.
 A Wheatberry, Beetroot, Couscous and Caesar Pasta meal is priced at £4.95 and is one of those bite-sized dishes that not only leaves you full enough for a day’s work but light and invigorated so as to complete those office or factory hours without too much sleepy slow-carb release.
 Remember, you are what you eat!
 But if you just want to get stuck in, there are also appetising Scandinavian-style pork and sage rolls tempting you from the glass counter amongst the more waist-friendly snacks.